 The following surgical procedures are available at Cullman Regional:

 With your unique Family Code, family members and friends will be able to follow your progress in the operating room – from pre-op through recovery – on a large television screen in the Surgery Waiting Room.
 Your information is identified by the Family Code.

 Bariatric surgery is performed on the stomach or intestines to induce weight loss.
 Most weight loss surgeries today are performed using minimally invasive techniques.
-LAP-BAND® is a true breakthrough in healthy, long-term weight loss.
+Cullman Regional offers the LAP-BAND® procedure as well as the gastric sleeve weight loss procedure.

 Minimally Invasive Procedures

 Thanks to advances in medicine and technology, minimally invasive procedures allow physicians to work with precise tools through smaller incisions, allowing for a faster and safer recovery.

 A high percentage of surgical cases performed at Cullman Regional are on a one-day or same-day basis.
 Using sophisticated techniques, physicians perform these procedures through just one or a series of small, half-inch incisions.
 Since smaller incisions heal faster, minimally invasive procedures help to accelerate recovery, and there are fewer risks of complications, such as infection.

 Minimally invasive procedures available at Cullman Regional include:

 - Orthopedic and spine procedures

 Following your surgery, you will recover in the Post-Anesthesia Care Unit (PACU).
 Here, we provide care for inpatients or outpatients ranging from pediatric to geriatric.
 Our nurses monitor you immediately following a surgical procedure to ensure adequate breathing, vital sign stability, and pain management, and to watch for cardiovascular or other issues that may arise.